QuantEcon/melbourne_2024/notebooks/option_pricing.md

 +++

-In this notebook we use option pricing as an application to test some Python scientific computing libraries.
+In this notebook we use option pricing as an application to learn some Python syntax.

 ```{code-cell} ipython3
 import numpy as np